-- Community agency representatives who will be running community canning classes
+- Interested in sharing and learning how to run workshops along with other community agency representatives who will be running community canning classes

-We can offer this workshop in other locations.
+Get in touch with us!
+We can offer this workshop in other locations in a variety of formats.
 Please contact us for more information.

 FOODSAFE Level One Courses

-This 7-hour, provincially-recognized course is intended for community kitchen leaders who want to learn the basics about safe, food handling in a friendly, classroom environment.
+This 7-hour, provincially-recognized course is intended for food facilitators who want to learn the basics about safe, food handling in a friendly, classroom environment.
 Qualified instructors answer all of your food-safety questions: